 Lyme disease symptoms can start with flulike symptoms, headaches, muscle and joint pain.
 Over time, the symptoms can continue to worsen and turn into a long-lived inflammatory response that is similar to an autoimmune illness.

-Lyme Disease Symptoms & Causes
+Lyme Disease Symptoms and Causes

 The Most Common Lyme Disease Symptoms: